Hospice Care Overview

 Long-term care facility.
 Many nursing homes and long-term care homes have hospice units with trained staff.
 These units are for people who don't have a caregiver at home.
 Or for people who may need medical services that can't be done at home.

 Independent hospices.
 Some home care hospices are run as an independent business.
 Some also have an inpatient care facility.
 The inpatient facility can provide people hospice services when there is no caregiver at home.
 Or if the person needs medical services that can't be done at home.

 Assisted living facility.
 Many people live in personal care homes or assisted living apartments.
 Hospice care services can be given in this home setting when they need end-of-life care.

 Hospice services are like home healthcare services.
 Plus they also include:

 Medical care.
-This includes a hospice doctor at part of your loved one's comfort care.
-Some people choose to keep their regular doctor as well and some people choose to turn their supportive care over to the healthcare provider (doctor or nurse practitioner) on the hospice team.
+This includes a hospice healthcare provider as part of your loved one's comfort care team.
+Some people choose to keep their regular healthcare provider as well.
+Some people choose to turn their supportive care over to their healthcare provider or nurse practitioner on the hospice team.

 Visiting nurse care.
 This includes scheduled visits from a nurse to help with symptom control and provide education about the dying process.

 24-hour support.
 You'll have access to an on-call nurse and healthcare provider 24 hours a day, 7 days a week for questions and support.
 Sometimes visits are needed in the evenings or on weekends if your loved one's condition changes or you need support.